Digital library: Copyright and licensing

 Copyright issues persist.
 As such, proposals have been put forward suggesting that digital libraries be exempt from copyright law.
 Although this would be very beneficial to the public, it may have a negative economic effect and authors may be less inclined to create new works.

 Another issue that complicates matters is the desire of some publishing houses to restrict the use of digit materials such as e-books purchased by libraries.
 Whereas with printed books, the library owns the book until it can no longer be circulated, publishers want to limit the number of times an e-book can be checked out before the library would need to repurchase that book. "[HarperCollins] began licensing use of each e-book copy for a maximum of 26 loans.
 This affects only the most popular titles and has no practical effect on others.
 After the limit is reached, the library can repurchase access rights at a lower cost than the original price."
 While from a publishing perspective, this sounds like a good balance of library lending and protecting themselves from a feared decrease in book sales, libraries are not set up to monitor their collections as such.
 They acknowledge the increased demand of digital materials available to patrons and the desire of a digital library to become expanded to include best sellers, but publisher licensing may hinder the process.

 Recommendation systems

 Many digital libraries offer recommender systems to reduce information overload and help their users discovering relevant literature.
 Some examples of digital libraries offering recommender systems are IEEE Xplore, Europeana, and GESIS Sowiport.
 The recommender systems work mostly based on content-based filtering but also other approaches are used such as collaborative filtering and citation-based recommendations.
 Beel et al. report that there are more than 90 different recommendation approaches for digital libraries, presented in more than 200 research articles.

 Typically, digital libraries develop and maintain their own recommender systems based on existing search and recommendation frameworks such as Apache Lucene or Apache Mahout.
-However, there are also some recommendation-as-a-service provider specializing in offering a recommender system for digital libraries as a service.

 Drawbacks of digital libraries

-Digital libraries, or at least their digital collections, unfortunately also have brought their own problems and challenges in areas such as:
+Digital libraries, or at least their digital collections, also have brought their own problems and challenges in areas such as: